 Analysis of the results may help you to understand:

 - What product or model is most often mentioned

 - Dates for appointments and timelines of delays and complaints

 - Reviews related to particular or multiple offices or locations

 There are several methods to do named entity extraction.
 The idea being that you can identify terms that are most important to the text.

 The simplest method includes using a dictionary of words – this can be helpful for known quantities such as days of the week, months perhaps even city and country names.
 More complicated methods include the following:

-- Supervised: feature engineering using word length and shapes (e.g. does the word have an “x”, then more likely to be a drug name etc), and sequence modelling Conditional Random Fields (CRFs), Maximum Entropy Hidden Markov Models (HMM) etc.
+- Supervised: Feature engineering using word length and shapes (e.g. does the word have an “x”, then more likely to be a drug name etc), and sequence modeling Conditional Random Fields (CRFs), Maximum Entropy Hidden Markov Models (HMM) etc.